CallMeKadno/qnet/README.md

 Whilst it shouldn't need saying, this is the internet and people often download and pray:
 - Local subnet blocking only applies while Qnet is running.
 When stopped, LAN and normal networking is restored.
-- Padding noise adds dummy traffic to obscure patterns but is optional (_feature in dev_).
+- Padding noise adds dummy traffic to obscure patterns in the `-shell` option.
 - Avoid running Tor/VPN from monitored networks (corporate, university) for obvious reasons.
 - Tor and VPNs are not silver bullets.
 Consider multiple layers for maximum privacy (e.g., VPN-over-Tor).
 - **Do not rely on Qnet alone** for end-to-end anonymity; always combine with safe browsing habits.